Sonnet 494

 Sonnet 488

-Why for to labor in archaic art
+Why labor still in this archaic art

 That they rage ever proud of words therein?

-So, duty pressed to wax in flattery
+So, duty pressed to wax in flattery—

 Each premised worth upon which love is bound,